Pappa/symblog/README.md

 This is a blog written in symfony2.
 It includes a gallery and a way of embedding galleries and images within blog posts.

-It also includes a simple Paypal shop, which is a work in progress.
+It also includes a simple Paypal shop, which is currently a work in progress.

 Mostly this project is just for me to learn symfony2, but maybe someone will find it useful.